-We are designing our executive compensation program to achieve the following objectives:
+We design our executive compensation program to achieve the following objectives:

-- attract, motivate and retain executive officers of outstanding ability and potential; - motivate and reward behavior consistent with our corporate performance objectives; and - ensure that compensation is meaningfully tied to creation of stockholder value.
+- attract, motivate and retain executive officers of outstanding ability and potential; - · motivate and reward behavior consistent with our corporate performance objectives; and - ensure that compensation is meaningfully tied to the creation of stockholder value.

 We believe that our executive compensation program should include short-term and long-term elements and should reward consistent performance that meets or exceeds expectations.
-We evaluate both performance and compensation to ensure that the compensation provided to our executive officers remains competitive relative to compensation paid by similar companies operating in the technology industry, in particular comparable UCaaS companies, taking into account the role and performance of the individual executive and the performance and strategic objectives of Ooma.
+We evaluate both performance and compensation to ensure that the compensation provided to our executive officers remains competitive relative to compensation paid by similar companies operating in the technology industry, in particular comparable unified communications-as-a-service companies, taking into account the role and performance of the individual executive and the performance and strategic objectives of Ooma.